The TSP expenses are the costs of administering the TSP. The gross expenses include:

 Expense ratios may also be expressed in basis points.
 One basis point is 1/100th of one percent, or .01%.
 Therefore, the 2014 TSP net expense ratio* of .029% is 2.9 basis points.
 Expressed either way, this means that expenses charged to each TSP account in 2014 were approximately 29 cents per $1,000 of investment.

 * Fees associated with securities lending are not included in 2014 administrative expenses.
 Consistent with standard practice in the industry, they are charged in addition to administrative expenses.
-Other expenses are disclosed in the financial statements and will be available in the April 2015 Highlights.
+Other expenses are disclosed in the financial statements and are available in the April 2015 Highlights.